What is Planning and Environmental Linkage (PEL)?

 Planning-Environment Linkage (PEL) is an approach to performing planning studies that allows decisions made in planning to be carried forward into the National Environmental Policy Act (NEPA) process.
 Without PEL, these decisions usually need to be revisited in order to be valid in NEPA.
 This results in a repetition of efforts which translates into additional project development time and expense.
 PEL generally requires that decisions made during planning receive public involvement and resource agency coordination in order to be brought into NEPA.
 PEL can be used by any planning agency, including state DOTs, MPOs and LPAs.

-INDOT proposes to incorporate basic PEL elements into selected INDOT and Local Planning Agency (LPA) planning studies and to incorporate more complex PEL elements into the planning studies on a pilot basis, consistent with 23 CFR 168.
-INDOT has created a PEL Committee to screen PEL planning studies for appropriateness as PEL pilots; it consists of one expert each from INDOT’s planning, environmental, and corridor planning divisions.
-The MPOs and LPAs are encouraged to incorporate PEL elements into their own planning studies.
+INDOT has created a PEL Committee to screen proposed PEL studies for appropriateness as PEL pilots.
+The Committee consists of one expert each from INDOT’s planning, environmental, and traffic engineering divisions.
+The MPOs and LPAs are encouraged to incorporate PEL elements into their planning studies.
 PEL may provide local transportation planners with analytical tools and funding options that are not otherwise available.

 When is it appropriate to use PEL?